univec-ai/postvec/web/docs/install/upgrade.md

 ALTER EXTENSION postvec UPDATE;
 ```

-Init scripts will not do this for you.
-Run `postvec-healthcheck` afterwards.
+Init scripts do not apply extension upgrades to existing volumes.
+Run
+`postvec-healthcheck` afterward.

-Never change the PostgreSQL major by changing the image tag against the
+A PostgreSQL major change requires `pg_upgrade` or dump/restore; changing only
+the image tag against the same volume is unsupported.
-same volume.

 ## Rollback

 PostgreSQL has no general extension downgrade.
 Restore the pre-upgrade
 backup, or follow the release's rollback note if it has one.

-## Don't
+## Version alignment

-::: danger Don't replace only the `.so`
+::: danger Shipped upgrades require matching library and SQL changes
 Same-version SQL changes on an unreleased tree are a special case for
 developers.
 On a shipped version, missing `postvec--X--Y.sql` plus
-`ALTER EXTENSION` means the worker stays parked and application calls are
+`ALTER EXTENSION` means the worker remains paused and application calls are
 undefined.
 :::